Divest, Invest, Protect

-Indigenous Women's Divestment Delegation to Norway and Switzerland members outside of Norges Bank before meeting with Norway’s Government Pension Fund Global.
+Indigenous Women's Divestment Delegation to Norway and Switzerland members outside of Norges Bank before meeting with Norway’s Government Pension Fund Global, Spring 2017.
 Left to right: Wasté Win Young, Dr. Sarah Jumping Eagle, Michelle Cook, Autumn Chacon, Tara Houska and Osprey Orielle Lake.

 Education, advocacy and action for divestment of financing from the companies and institutions funding fossil fuel extraction and the associated infrastructure projects around the world is an effective, tangible, and ever-strengthening strategy for resistance and Earth and community protection being used by people’s movements worldwide.